TimurOner/cityscapes_instance_segmentation_maskedrcnn/README.md

  R-CNN implementation.
 Due to storage and memory con straints, we used only 4120 coarsely annotated images.

+The 2975 instance annotated images were split into 8 partitions.
+4 of these partitions were used for trainin in stages 1 and 2.
+The next 2 partitoons were used for validation loss monitoring and early stopping during training stages 1&2 and the validation set for hyperparameter selection procedure.
+The last 2 partitons were kept untouched during all of the training and hyperparamter selection process and were exclusivelly used to obtain the final test set score.

 ![Alt text](images/size_dist_objects.png)
 ![Alt text](images/class_dist_objects.png)

 ## The Training Procedure
 The training was done in 3 stages on a Nvidia L4 gpu in Colab environment.
+Full tra

 **Stage 0 – Backbone Pre-training**
 - Initialized ResNet50 backbone with DeepLabv3 weights for richer feature representations.